 It’s that time of year again!
-Families are heading to Target or Staples to snag everything on their children’s school supply lists.
+Teachers are putting together their school supply lists for the upcoming school year.
 Some may wonder why teachers are so picky about certain supplies.
 When it comes to school supplies, just trust us, teachers know best!
 There’s a method to our madness and a reason why broken crayons end up in the trash, or why you’ll only find Expo markers in many classrooms.

 “When crayons break while kids are coloring with them, they get UPSET.”

 Let’s face it, Crayola is just superior.
-It’s understandable to want to save a few bucks and pick up another brand, but that may just lead to a frustrated child when their crayons break in class.
-Ms. Steinar shared in a TikTok that Target’s Up&Up crayons are pretty impressive, a close second to Crayola.
+It’s understandable to want to save a few bucks and pick up another brand, but that may only lead to a frustrated child when their crayons break in class.
+Ms. Steiner shared in a TikTok that Target’s Up&Up crayons are pretty impressive, a close second to Crayola.

 “I hate when papers feel soggy from too much glue, and I feel like that happens so much less with these.”

 Elmer’s glue sticks with the disappearing purple color are great for elementary students!
 This teaching site totally vouches for these as the best classroom glue.
 Students can easily see how much glue they’re adding to their paper without overdoing it.
 Nobody wants a sticky mess, right?

 “Spiral notebooks get tangled up with each other and take up a lot of space when you stack them.”